abelbarreira/plan_mauritius/plan_mauritius.md

 ## <font color=red>Todo</font>

 1. Mainly think about **how** to manage the plan, eg.:
-  - Opt1: 1st work, 2nd and 3rd off
+   1. Option 1: 1st work, 2nd and 3rd off
-  - Opt2: 1st off, 2nd work, 3rd off
+   2. Option 2: 1st off, 2nd work, 3rd off
-  - Opt3: 1st off, 2nd off, 3rd off
+   3. Option 3: 1st off, 2nd off, 3rd off

-  > I think the **Opt1** is the best.
+  > I think the **Option 1** is the best.

 2. Once decided this, then decide about **where** to rent the apartment for each week and/or if would be needed to **rent a car** or not.
 3. Prepare the global budget, assess it, approve it and start to buy the flights and rent the apartments.
 4. Save the dates in the office.
 5. Check COVID restrictions and/or certificates.

 ## References

 - [Wiki Page](https://en.wikipedia.org/wiki/Mauritius)